roebel/pysndfile/README.md

  * added experimental support for installation on win32 (thanks to Svein Seldal for the contributions).
  * use expanduser for replacing ~ in filenames
- * adapted cython sorce code to avoid all compiler warnings due to deprecated numpy api
+ * adapted cython source code to avoid all compiler warnings due to deprecated numpy api
  * removed use of ez_setup.py that is no longer required.

 ### Version_1.3.3 (2019-06-01)